sonocotta/st7789-orangepi-python/README.md

 * PIL/Pillow has been removed from the underlying display driver to separate concerns- you should create your own PIL image and display it using `display(image)`
 * `width`, `height`, `rotation`, `invert`, `offset_left` and `offset_top` parameters can be passed into `__init__` for alternate displays
 * `Adafruit_GPIO` has been replaced with `OPi.GPIO` and `spidev` to closely align with our other software (IE: Orange Pi only)
-* Test fixtures have been added to keep this library stable

 Pimoroni invests time and resources forking and modifying this open source code, please support Pimoroni and open-source software by purchasing products from us, too!